 If you closely observe the Sun’s path across the sky, you’ll see the arc is shifting south.
 Did you know that birds and butterflies migrate along with the path of the Sun?

-Near The Old Farmer’s Almanac in New Hampshire is a mountain.
+Near The Old Farmer’s Almanac offices in New Hampshire is a mountain that’s known for being a hawk hotspot.
 At the summit, you’ll view kettles of hawks soaring in the sky.
 The hawk migration means that their food supply of frogs, snakes, and forest creatures is dwindling—a clear sign of summer’s end!
 Read more about hawks and birds of prey.

-Some butterflies stay closer to home and begin to seek shelter for the cooler months.
+Some butterflies migrate while others stay closer to home and begin to seek shelter for the cooler months.
 Try to leave some leaf litter for your beneficial insects!

 Birds aren’t the only creatures hinting that cold weather’s coming.
 Our Almanac publisher saw a bear crossing the road in the middle of her walk!
 Late August to mid-September is prime time for blackberries.
 Bears are gorging to build up their fat stores before they hibernate.